-If you or a member of your family have been involved in a supermarket accident, please contact us for a no obligation consultation in relation to bringing a personal injury claim.
+If you or a member of your family have been involved in a supermarket accident, please contact us through our website for a no obligation consultation in relation to bringing a personal injury claim.
 Supermarket accidents are a very common type of Personal injury claim.

 Do I have a personal injury claim?

 Accidents do happen and it does not always follow that a personal injuries claim follows.
 To be able to take a claim following a supermarket accident, responsibility and negligence must be established.

 These type of personal injuries claims are covered by the Occupiers Liability Act which provides for an obligation on a supermarket to provide a safe environment for both employees and customers while in the premises.

 If the supermarket fails to take adequate steps to provide a safe environment, and you suffer an injury as a result, then you have grounds to take a personal injuries claim.

 What should I do if I have an accident?

 If you are injured in a supermarket, you should immediately report the matter to the manager on duty.
 You should also take photographs if possible at the time.
 Often this is not done as you are dealing with the injury but evidence by way of photographs can be hugely beneficial.
 Likewise CCTV is quite commonplace now in supermarkets and your solicitor will arrange to request a copy of footage regarding the accident.

 Is the supermarket liable for actions of an employee / other customers?